 B.Mus (Laurier), M.Mus(UBC)

 Emily Nagelbach, Faculty Department Head, Winds and Brass, Conservatory School of Classical Music.
-Emily plays second flute/piccolo with the Vancouver Island Symphony, is a member of Pedagogy Committee of the National Flute Association.
-As a freelance musician, she frequently performs with many orchestras, including the Vancouver Symphony Orchestra and Victoria Symphony Orchestra.
-She served as the Artistic Director of the Summer Music Discovery Camp at the VCM for many years.
+Emily is second flute/piccolo with the Vancouver Island Symphony and principal flute of the Palm Court Orchestra.
+As a freelance musician, she has performed with many orchestras, including the Vancouver Symphony Orchestra, Victoria Symphony Orchestra and Pacific Opera Victoria.
 Emily holds an AVCM from the Royal Conservatory of Music (Toronto), a B.Mus. in Performance and Theory from Wilfrid Laurier University and a M.Mus. in Performance from the University of British Columbia, studying with Amy Hamilton, Lorna McGhee and Camille Churchfield.

 As a teacher, Emily thoroughly enjoys teaching flute and piccolo to students of all ages and abilities.
 Her students are part of a vibrant and active studio, performing regularly in recital, masterclass, festivals, and exams.
 Most importantly, her students are encouraged to be the best musician they can be and to love the process of learning and playing their instrument.